microsoft/WhatTheHack/xxx-GitHubCopilot/Student/Challenge-03.md

 ## Success Criteria
 Successfully complete this challenge by demonstrating that you can:

-- Show how Copilot was able to assist you with the PR process.
 - Demonstrate a functional CI pipeline set up with Copilot's guidance.

 ## Learning Resources